gabrielecanepa/middleman-webpack/README.md

 @import "base/site";
 ```

-> 💡 An example of this structure can be found in the [documentation website](https://github.com/gabrielecanepa/middleman-webpack-www/tree/master/source/assets/stylesheets)
+> 💡 An example of this structure can be found [here](https://github.com/gabrielecanepa/middleman-webpack-www/tree/master/source/assets/stylesheets)

 It's important to follow a similar structure to ensure the proper rendering of your style and respect CSS specificity: